The Fujifilm X-Pro3 – Engaging in something different

 The button and wheel layout

 That’s a somewhat ambivalent point for me.
 I can live with the hidden display; sometimes I even like it somehow.
-But the disappearance of the D-Pad is at least a tricky topic for me.
+But the disappearance of the D-Pad was at least a tricky topic for me.
 Not because of the D-Pad itself, of course, but because of the loss of FN buttons.

 Added up, the X-Pro3 now has four (physical) FN buttons less than its predecessor.
-I really had to swallow and find a way to compensate.
+I really had to swallow first and find a way to compensate.
 I’ve often called the X-Pro2 the extension of my hand and eye.
 Everything I wanted to change frequently and quickly in a photographic situation was available there at the touch of a button.
 That’s why I hardly ever had to switch to the menu.

 My solution so far: I have programmed the Q button with another setting.
 Since the display is hidden anyway, I use the Q function only when it’s open.
 I have now programmed a touch gesture as a new FN “button” for the Q settings.
+So, in the end I had one button left for everything important.

 To get the curve back to positive: The buttons and wheels as such were improved in detail.
 The wheels have a far better grip now, the compensation wheel is better protected against accidental adjustment and the buttons have a very good pressure point.
 Well done!